vitocln/ccmn-portier/README.md

 The device waits indefinitely for phone call and does this series of actions every time:

+1. Check if we made a call wihtin 3 months, does it if not
+2. Wait for phone call
-1. Answer to phone call
+3. Answer to phone call
-2. Wait a bit
-3. Send DTMF code **#61**
 4. Wait a bit
+5. Send DTMF code **#61**
+6. Wait a bit
-5. Hang up phone call
+7. Hang up phone call
-6. Listen and wait again for new phone calls
+8. Listen and wait again for new phone calls

 ### Usage